-The Test may be administered only to students who have been found eligible according to the Participation Criteria by their IEP team for participation in their state's alternate assessments.
+The test may be administered only to students who have been found eligible according to the participation criteria by their IEP team for participation in their state's alternate assessments.

-The MSAA participation criteria are described in detail in the Guidance for IEP Teams on Participation Decisions for the MSAA Alternate Assessment.
+The MSAA participation criteria are described in detail in the Guidance for IEP Teams on Participation Decisions for the MSAA.
 Participating partners have these guidelines posted on their state-specific websites.
-Use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information.
+TAs and TCs are encouraged to visit their state-specific website and/or reach out to their State MSAA Coordinator (page 1) should they have any questions regarding policy information.

-The criteria for student participation in the Test reflect the pervasive nature of a significant cognitive disability.
+The criteria for student participation in the test reflect the pervasive nature of a significant cognitive disability.
 A student deemed eligible must participate in an alternate assessment in all content areas for the enrolled grade level.